 For more than 40 years, Stone Mountain has hosted its Highland Games for Scots and those who want to be a "Scot for the Day."
 Athletic events, piping and drumming, harping, dancing and other activities will be featured.

 The games will be held 8 a.m.-5 p.m.
 Oct.
-21 and 22. from An additional event ticket is required, and it can be purchased in the fall.
+20 and 21.
+An additional event ticket is required, and it can be purchased in the fall.

 Native American Festival and Pow Wow